Last Updated on January 15, 2023 by Sorin Petroj

 The next phase of the games saw a few more milestones being passed as Jun Mizutani and Mima Ito beat Xu Xin and Liu Shiwen and won the gold medal on behalf of Japan in the opening mixed doubles event.
 This victory was significant.
 This was the first-ever incident of a host country winning gold medals across all tables since the Seoul Olympics back in 1988.

 Mixed Doubles Table Tennis Olympics History

 Since 1988 in Seoul, South Korea, it has only been that table tennis has been a part of the Olympic Games program.
-It was not until 1992 when mixed doubles were added to the program.
+It was not until 1992 that mixed doubles were added to the program.
 Changing the game format of table tennis in the 1992 Summer Olympics.

 Omar Assar from Egypt faced off against Sweden’s Mattias Falck and upset him with Chinese Taipei’s Chuang Chih- Yuan in the 16th round of the men’s singles event.
-Omar Assar became the first athlete from a middle-eastern country that reached the men’s singles quarter-final.
+Omar Assar became the first athlete from a middle-eastern country that reach the men’s singles quarter-final.
 He would face defeat against China’s Ma Long.

 Road To Tokyo – Tomokazu Harimoto – From Young Talent to Leading Man

 Another historic moment comes from none other than the Chinese legend Ma Long as he obliterated his teammate, Fan Zhendong, in the great final of the men’s singles match.
 He has made history by becoming another three times world table tennis champion.
 Ma Long became the first to defend the title.

 This one victory of Ma over Fan made Ma the greatest current table tennis player.
 However, the 2021 World Table Tennis Championship that took place in Houston updates Fan Zhendong as the winner of the Men’s singles title once again.